 Unfortunately, we need to eat to survive, and it’s one of the biggest budget killers when traveling since most hotels make their profits from room service, restaurants, and bars.

-After you get settled at your accommodation, go for a walk through the neighborhood to orient yourself and check out where the local grocery store is located.
+After you get settled at your accommodation, go for a walk through the neighborhood to orient yourself and locate the local grocery store.
 Stock up on necessities like juice, water, cereal, and snacks so you can have breakfast in your room while you’re getting ready for the day and bring your own water and snacks when you’re out on your adventures.
 You’ll be amazed how much cash you’ll save and have the bonus of being able to eat whenever you want.

-If available book accommodation with a free breakfast buffet – it will save you money right out the door and many travelers ‘accidentally’ pocket some fruit or cereal boxes to snack on later in the day.
+If available, book accommodation with a free breakfast buffet.
+It will save you money on your first meal, and many travelers take extra fruit or cereal boxes to snack on later in the day.